Diverse Cymru provides support, services and advice to Black and Minority Ethnic (BME) people throughout Wales who are affected by mental ill health

 - Refugees and Asylum Seeker organisations

-Following our report Better Outcomes, New Approach Diverse Cymru identified the need to work proactively with professionals and young men to improve awareness and access around mental health and mental health services.
-To achieve this Diverse Cymru, funded by the Welsh Government, has employed a BME Mental Health Youth Worker who, working specifically with young BME men aged 14 – 25 in Cardiff, Newport, Wrexham and Swansea, will be holding focus groups to gain their insights and views on the issues that affect them.
+Following our report Better Outcomes, New Approach Diverse Cymru identified the need to work proactively with professionals and young people to improve awareness and access around mental health and mental health services.
+To achieve this, Diverse Cymru, funded by the Welsh Government, has employed a BME Mental Health Youth Worker who, working specifically with young BME people aged up to 25 in Cardiff, Newport, Wrexham and Swansea, holds focus groups to gain their insights and views on the issues that affect them.

 The findings will help form the basis of training courses and awareness raising sessions for youth services, CAMHS and other professional organisations whose work includes young BME men in order to improve cultural sensitivity and inclusion.